WPXC-TV: ABC affiliation

 On February 16, 1996, Allbritton Communications announced it had agreed to purchase WBSG-TV from Coastal Com for $10.5 million and that the station would become the new ABC affiliate for the Jacksonville market in 1997 as part of a group affiliation agreement with the network.
 Allbritton announced it would build a new transmitter facility for WBSG, since its existing facility did not reach Jacksonville.
 It also planned to move the station's operations to new studio facilities in Jacksonville in much the same way that WESH, the NBC affiliate for the Orlando market, was nominally licensed to Daytona Beach while operating primarily from the Orlando suburbs.
 The news blindsided Jacksonville's existing ABC affiliate, WJKS-TV (channel 17).

-To improve WBSG's coverage, Allbritton filed to build a new tower at a site near Kingsland, 3 mi from the Florida border.
-WJKS attempted to block this move by making its own application for a tower in Kingsland, though it retracted this request; the FCC rejected WBSG's Kingsland proposal, leading Allbritton to instead increase the height and power of the existing WBSG-TV facility, though this did little to expand coverage to the south.
+To improve WBSG's coverage, Allbritton filed to build a new tower at a site near Kingsland.
+The site was roughly halfway between Brunswick and Jacksonville, and approximately 3 mi from the Florida border.
+WJKS attempted to block this move by making its own application for a tower in Kingsland, though it retracted this request.
+The FCC rejected WBSG's Kingsland proposal, leading Allbritton to instead increase the height and power of the existing WBSG-TV facility, though this did little to expand coverage to the south.
 By August 1996, when the FCC approved the upgraded Hickox facility, the affiliation switch had been put off until at least February, and WJKS had given up its fight to remain with ABC.
 The outright acquisition was converted to a local marketing agreement in August 1996.

 We've been put in a position where we need to accelerate the process so we can get the people in Jacksonville the programs they want as quickly as possible.